-'I think races should be won on track'
+'We sometimes hated each other'

 My close family, friends, my mum, my sister - it's been a real family effort because they had to suffer for it.
 That made it that extra special for sure.

-'I will still be upset if I'm second next year' - On what happens now
+'I will still be upset if I'm second next year' - on what happens now

 It has been hectic all the way through so I'm also pretty tired at the moment after always trying to be perfect and on top of my game.
-Winning the Championship your body needs a bit of time to recover.
+Winning the championship, your body needs a bit of time to recover.

-Confidence has never been a problem because as a driver you always have to believe you can do it.
+Confidence has never been a problem because as a driver, you always have to believe you can do it.
 Now that you have achieved it, it just relaxes you a bit.

-Anything that happens now is a bonus but that doesn't mean that once I have the opportunity to win I won't go for it in the same way again.
+Anything that happens now is a bonus but that doesn't mean that once I have the opportunity to win, I won't go for it in the same way again.

 Not much will change but in the back of your mind you are a bit more relaxed because your ultimate goal you have achieved already.

 For now I'm not thinking about it too much, I just need a few weeks to relax.
-I know once I'm ready again to go I'm going to give it everything I can.
+I know once I'm ready again to go, I'm going to give it everything I can.

+- 'You have the chance to change the world': Ed Balls explores the similarities he shares with his ancestors

+- Stieg Larsson's Millennium: Watch the Nordic noir trilogy that transformed crime thrillers